PrinceXaine/Pong-AHK/README.md

   - PauseGame: Allows the various scripts to pause in-sync.

 # Multi-Threading Benefits
  - Greatly increased performance of the game.
-Gui logic is slow in AHK.
+ - Clean Scripts.